The Difference Between Rift Oak and Flat Cut Oak (or Plain Sawn Oak)

 Rift sawing uses only about 40% of a log to produce veneer, resulting in significant material waste.
 Given the environmental impact of logging, this inefficiency is a cause for concern.
 Additionally, oak's popularity for its sustainability has contributed to its growing scarcity, making it increasingly limited.
 For these reasons, rift oak should be valued, and people are encouraged to choose high-quality, durable cabinets to minimize environmental impact.

-What is Plain Sawn Oak
+What is Flat Cut Oak

 Flat-cut oak, also known as plain-sawn oak, is another woodworking method.
 In this process, the timber is cut parallel to the tree’s growth rings.
 This technique allows the rings to appear at varying angles, creating a distinct grain with more pronounced curves.
 It is the most common and economical cutting method, producing a characteristic grain pattern that is widely recognized and appreciated.